 - Don’t make the thank you the last communication to the donor from MU Extension.
 Invite donors to attend the 4-H awards night, the annual meeting or the Century Farms event, to view exhibits at the county fair or to run for the County Extension Council.
 Consider sending donors a periodic mailing containing the annual report or a flier about new programming that explains how their donation made a significant program or event possible.

 - If the donor hasn’t already received a receipt (for example, the donor mailed a check), include it with the thank you.
 All money received, cash or checks, needs to be recorded on a prenumbered council receipt that includes the name of the council.
 A receipt must be issued for anytransaction in which MU Extension receives money, whether at the extension center or another location.
 A copy of the receipt must be maintained as an official part of the accounting record.
 For details, see http://extension.missouri.edu/acctmanual/policy/Fiscal_Policies_and_Procedures.pdf.

 - The Internal Revenue Service requires a donor to have a bank record or written communication for any monetary contribution before it can be claimed as a charitable contribution on the donor’s federal income tax return.
 For any single contribution of $250 or more, the donor is responsible for obtaining a written acknowledgment from the charity before the charitable contribution can be claimed on the donor’s federal income tax return.

 For details, consult IRS publication Charitable Contributions: Substantiation and Disclosure Requirements.

-- Consider using the customizable gift acknowledgement document available on the Donor Education and Development website,
+- Consider using this customizable gift acknowledgement document (DOCX).